AkramBoktor/Refactoring-Improving-The-Desgin-Martin-Fowler-/README.md

   -> if the code you want to extract is very very simple , such as single message or function call , you should extract it if the name of the new method will **Reveal the intention** of the code in a better way **if you can't come up with a more meaningful name , don't extract the code .**

   2 - Copy the extracted code from the source method into the new target method .

   3 - scan the extracted code for references to any variables that are local in scope to the source method . these are local variables and parameters to the method .

   4 - see whether any temporary variables are used only within this extracted code . if so declear them as temporary variables

+  5 - pass into the target method as parametrs local scope variables that are read from the extracted method .

+  6 - compile when you have dealt with all the locally scoped variables .

+  7 - Replace the extracted code in the source methid with a call to the target method .

+  -> if you have moved any temporary variables over the target method ,  look to see whether they were declared outside of the extracted code , if so you can now remove the declearation

+  8 - Compile test